 A bird with a leaf in its mouth flew in front of them showing them the way to Mt.
 Broome.
 From further west a man and his wives with a dog were battling their way in a canoe when a bird with a leaf in its mouth flew in front of them showing them the way to Mt.
 Broome.
 They eventually reached Mt.
 Broome and landed there where some other survivors were.

 Then Djabalgari, the great left-handed man incised his little finger and let the blood trickle down into the flood waters.
 The waters began to go down and eventually disappeared off the country.
 All other people were drowned.

-Acknowledgement: This blogpost was sourced from a presentation by Dr Tas Walker (a geologist) on “Evidence of Noah’s flood in Australia”.
+Acknowledgement: This blogpost was sourced from a presentation by Dr Tas Walker (a geologist with Creation Ministries International) on “Evidence of Noah’s flood in Australia”.

 Written, July 2016

 In March 2016 the NSW Environment Protection Authority served notice requiring a company to conduct a mandatory environmental audit of its waste oil processing facility near Maitland.
 This followed a pattern of environmental non-compliance at the facility, including serious breaches involving air emissions and water discharges.
 The audit of site practices and procedures includes assessment of testing waste products, operation and maintenance of pollution control equipment, bunding and spill management, and potential impacts on groundwater.
 In this post we carry out an audit of the naturalistic explanation of the origin of life.